maxtkc/mvths-wiki/docs/028a-for-loops.rst

    TEACHER CHECK \_\_\_\_\_

 #.
-Modify your code so that it counts down by 2 from 94.
+Modify your code so that it counts down by 2 from 94 to -2.

    TEACHER CHECK \_\_\_\_\_